mateuszmrozewski/CarND-Advanced-Lane-Finding/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+## Changes after first review
+* transformation to birds eye view had incorrect parameter.
+Improving that helped to get better results for lane finding
+* pixel to meter conversion has been fixed after fixing the transformation
+* there was a mistake in calculating the lane curvature: subtraction instead of addition and missing parenthesis

 ## Rubric Points